hfoley/SynapseLoadV2/README.md

 	Get-Module -Name Az.Sy* -ListAvailable
 	Get-Module -Name Az.DataF* -ListAvailable

-You'll need to download all the files locally.
-Below is listing of the files you'll be working with for deploying this solution.

 ## Steps
-1. Create all assets.
-If you'd like to create the Azure components you can use scripts in CreateResources.
-Open each file and edit the variables section at the top.
-You can do a search/replace for the text string `"***Change This***"`.
-Run them individually starting at 01ResourceGroupCreate.ps1 and run them in order by naming.
-2. Connect to Azure SQL DB and run scripts 01  - 03 .
-These scripts will create ADF.MetadataLoad schema, table, and an insert script to load the table that will drive the pipelines.
-More details in AzureSQLScripts readme and in the comments of the scripts to run.
-3. Connect to Azure Synapse (make sure running) and run scripts to create your target tables (staging and final destination).
-If you're using the sample use scripts in sample location.
+This solution contains several files to help build the solution.
+There are PowerShell scripts to run to create the resources.
+There are also several json files that will be used to build the Azure Data Factory pipelines.
+There is also a SQL Server script to run to create and populate 2 metadata tables to drive the 3 pipelines.

+1. Download all the files locally.
+Open the Powershell scripts and update the variables sections of each file at the top with your information.
+Each variable that needs updated will be within < description >.
+2. If you'd like to create all the components used in the solution - run CreateNewWorkspaceResources.ps1 file.
+You'll need to login to Azure and have sufficient privledges to build services in Azure.
+3. Next run UpdateADFJsonTemplateFiles.ps1.
+This file will generate new linked services json files to use to build the ADF linked services.
+This script will update the json files with data you supply in the variables section.
-4. Run the scripts for creating the Data Factory components contained in ADFPosh directory.
+4. Run the script CreateNewADFResources.ps1.
+This file will create the Azure Data Factory and all the needed components within ADF.
-5. Load parquet files into storage location.
-6. Run each pipeline passing it the parameter of the filename to load.
-This value should correspond to the value in the ADF.MetadataLoad table's Filename column.
+5. Validate all the components created.
+6. Update each of the 3 linked services created with appropriate storage account key for ADLS and passwords for Azure SQL and Azure Synapse.
+Test that each linked service connects successfully.
+7. Connect to the Azure SQL DB that will house the metadata tables.
+Open, edit each section based on your environment and run the script MetadataTablesCreate.sql.
+8. You'll need to make sure you have appropriate source and target tables to load created in the SQL Server and destination Synapse sql pool.
+If you'd like to use the sample data, it's contained < here>.